Features like online forms, event calendars and blog feeds can help make for a more dynamic, content-rich webpage.

 An RSS feed is a convenient way to feature content that changes frequently because the information will automatically get pulled into the webpage.

-The two types of content that can be displayed using an RSS feed are Event Calendar entries and WSU Blog posts.
+The types of content that can be displayed using an RSS feed are Event Calendar entries, WSU Blog posts and Facebook posts.